rune/rune/docs/blog/2024-07-17-top-down-synchronization.md

   },
 ```

 In the game logic we need to declare what the clients can do and how the game should update each frame.
-In Dusk the game update is defined as part of setting up the Dusk SDK like so:
+In Rune the game update is defined as part of setting up the Rune SDK like so:

 ```js
 update: ({ game }) => {